luckid2333/luckid2333.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Testing Science, Testing University, 2012
+* B.S. in Economics, Huazhong University of Science and Technology, Wuhan, China, 2015
+* M.A. in Economics, Shanghai University of Finance and Economics, Shanghai, China, 2017
-* M.S. in Testonomy, Testing University, 2014
+* Research Master in Economics, Tilburg University, Tilburg, Netherlands, 2019
-* Ph.D in Testology, Testing University, 2017 (expected)
+* Ph.D in Economics, Tilburg University, Tilburg, Netherlands, 2023 (expected)

 Work experience
 ======